Tensor Train Interpolation

 - Updates the TT core and index sets for the next mode

-Complexity: \(O(d \cdot n \cdot r^2)\) function evaluations, where \(d\) is the number of dimensions, \(n\) is the typical node count, and \(r\) is the TT rank.
-For 5D Black-Scholes with rank 15, this is roughly 7,400 evaluations instead of 161,051.
+Complexity: TT-Cross targets about \(O(d \cdot n \cdot r^2)\) function evaluations for bounded rank, where \(d\) is the number of dimensions, \(n\) is the typical node count, and \(r\) is the TT rank.
+The exact count depends on ranks, sweeps, cache reuse, seed, and stopping behavior.

 TT-SVD